 Adjudication is the investigation and resolution of eligibility issues raised on unemployment insurance claims.
 Adjudication is a manual process that requires interested parties be provided due notice to respond to the eligibility issue.
 Eligibility issues arise from several places including the initial claim, weekly claim, employer contact, claimant contact, and tips from the public.
 Under normal conditions, adjudication typically takes 21 days to process.

-Regular Unemployment Insurance (UI) benefits: If you are out of work through no fault of your own, and you have worked for a covered employer (an employer who pays UI tax) in the last 18 months, you may be eligible for and should apply for regular UI benefits.
+Regular Unemployment Insurance (UI) benefits: If you’re out of work through no fault of your own, and you’ve worked for a covered employer (an employer who pays UI tax) in the last 18 months, you may be eligible for and should apply for regular UI benefits.
 Regular UI is available for up to 26 weeks (dependent upon an individual’s specific situation).

 Pandemic Emergency Unemployment Compensation (PEUC): A temporary program that provides up to 13 additional weeks of payments to individuals who have exhausted their regular UI benefits.

 Extended Benefits (EB): A temporary program that provides up to 13 additional weeks of payments to individuals who have exhausted regular UI and PEUC.

 Pandemic Unemployment Assistance (PUA): If you are not eligible for regular UI, you may be eligible for PUA.
 This is a temporary federal program that provides up to 39 weeks of unemployment benefits to individuals who are not eligible for regular UI such as: